Family Educational Rights and Privacy Act (FERPA)

 To Waive Your FERPA Rights or to Request Nondisclosure of Directory Information

-As a student, if you wish to waive your FERPA rights to particular individuals or a third-party, or if you wish to request nondisclosure of Directory Information, please log on to DORI and use Self-Service Banner> Personal Information> Answer a Survey> FERPA Waiver and Nondisclosure to complete the FERPA Waiver and Nondisclosure form.
+As a student, if you wish to waive your FERPA rights to particular individuals or a third-party, or if you wish to request nondisclosure of Directory Information, you must log on to DORI and use Self-Service Banner> Personal Information> Answer a Survey> FERPA Waiver and Nondisclosure to complete the FERPA Waiver and Nondisclosure form.
+Hand-written requests and paper forms will not be accepted.

 Information provided by the student will remain in effect until such time that it is changed by the student.
 Once a student separates from the University, only requests for nondisclosure of Directory Information remain in effect.